If You’re Not Using AI to Use AI, You’re Doing it Wrong.

 And honestly, that’s the part that’s exciting.

-If you’re not using AI to use AI—you’re doing it wrong.
+So, if you’re not using AI to use AI—you’re doing it wrong.